 A student officially withdraws from the university when he/she writes a letter to his/her dean stating his/her intention to withdraw.
-For more information, please go to www.niagara.edu/accounts/withdrawal.

 The following are refund policies for complete or partial (course revision) withdrawal from the university.

-Complete withdrawal
+Complete Withdrawal

 The refund will be based on the number of weeks remaining in the semester at the date of withdrawal.
 No refund will be granted after 60 percent of the enrollment period has passed (nine weeks).
 A \$100 administrative fee as provided by law will reduce the calculated refund.
+If a student registers for a class, does not attend or drop the course, an automatic administration fee will be charged up to \$500, if the student subsequently requests to have the course backdated.
 The percent refunded shall be applied to tuition, semester fees, room and board.
-The schedule of refunds will be available to students prior to the beginning of each academic year and may be obtained by contacting the Office of Student Accounts.

 Refunds of room and board will be determined by the effective date of withdrawal from university housing.
-Because the housing contract is signed for an academic year, a \$200 termination fee is charged to the student who breaks the contract.
+Because the housing contract is signed for an academic year, a \$200 termination fee is charged to students who break the contract.
 Niagara University reserves the right to further prorate the room charge if another student occupies the vacated space.